hdrhbbu1/www/content/articles/2017-06-21-shades-of-rare-illness/index.md

 has become so difficult.
 If I'm upright for more than a minute, I become clammy, breathless, and disoriented.
 At worst, I can faint, collapsing into a heap of dislocated bones on the spot.
-I no longer have the stomach to listen as self-styled disability advocates drone on about a life some of us never have.
+I no longer have the stomach to listen as self-styled disability advocates drone on about a life some of us may never have.

 EDS manifests itself as one or several of thirteen different subtypes.
 Thirteen.
 Thirteen degrees of severity.
 Thirteen unique perspectives.